crossz/cross_web_gatsby/content/updates/promoting-npc-awareness-across-the-city-advancing-with-innovative-cancer-screening-solutions.md

 - en
 cover: []
 date: 2022-10-31T00:00:00+08:00
-title: Promoting NPC Awareness across the City, Advancing with Innovative Cancer Screening Solutions
+title: Promoting NPC Awareness across the City
 detail: Joining Hands with Bowtie to Provide the Take2 Prophecy™ Test for Nasopharyngeal Cancer for Free to the high-risk group
 href: ''
 slug: bowtie-partnership

 ---
-### **Promoting Nasopharyngeal Cancer Awareness across the City, Advancing the Healthcare Industry with Innovative Cancer Screening Solutions**
+# **Advancing the Healthcare Industry with Innovative Cancer Screening Solutions**

-**Joining Hands with Bowtie to Provide the Take2 Prophecy™ Test for Nasopharyngeal Cancer for Free to the high-risk group**
+### **Joining Hands with Bowtie to Provide the Take2 Prophecy™ Test for Nasopharyngeal Cancer for Free to the high-risk group**

 <br/>